agenteo/agenteo.github.com/source/_drafts/management-by-fear.md

   - executive
 ---

-Some time ago I joined a company as a software developer and my development manager--let's call it Seamus--was practising management by fear.
+Some time ago I joined a company as a software developer and my manager--let's call it Seamus--was practising management by fear.

+It was a daunting experience that lasted 3 months and almost made me

+I decided to write that experience and extract a series of pillars to increase awareness of the problem.
+If you're working in a such a place reading this should hopefully gain confidence to change things or to move on to a new job.

->> Management by fear is a management style used to achieve undisclosed obedience from individuals and enforcing decisions trough the chain of command.
-It creates a tense work relationship where any initiative can upset the manager and bring negative repercussions to the underdog blamed as being the only problem--often many others feel uncomfortable but afraid to speak up.
+>> Management by fear is a management style used to achieve unopposed obedience and enforce decisions trough the chain of command.
+It creates a tense work relationship where any initiative can upset the manager and bring negative repercussions to the underdog labeled as a troublemaker--often many others feel uncomfortable but are afraid to speak up.

-I decided to write that experience and extract a series of pillars defining the boundary of a dysfunction workplace.
-Reading this should make you feel less alone, hopefully gain confidence to change things or to move on to a new job.

 * **PILLAR I** *freedom to ask questions and get a polite answer*
 * **PILLAR II** *speak in front of the team not behind closed doors*